 What You Need To Know About Egyptian Grand Museum

-Home to a wide assortment of spectacular artifacts, Egypt is a dazzling destination full of temples, tombs and some of the world’s most recognizable landmarks.
+Home to a wide assortment of spectacular artifacts, Egypt is a dazzling destination full of temples, tombs, and some of the world’s most recognizable landmarks.
 And if you happen to be an avid fan of Egyptology, here’s a recent addition to the already mind-blowing list of highlights of the ‘Land of the Pharaohs’ — The Grand Egyptian Museum (GEM).
-Nestled in the close proximity to the Pyramids of Giza Area, this marvelous art gallery strives to be a world-famous attraction that will not only contribute to Egypt’s Tourism but also it’s economy.
+Nestled in close proximity to the Pyramids of Giza Area, this marvelous art gallery strives to be a world-famous attraction that will not only contribute to Egypt’s Tourism but also it’s economy.

 While this grand museum is still under construction and expected to be completed in 2020, here is all the information you need for your special visit to the Grand Egyptian Museum:-